Smokers Delight

-Smokers Delight is the second studio album by Nightmares on Wax.
+Smokers Delight is the second studio album by English DJ and record producer Nightmares on Wax.
 It was released in 1995 on Warp in the United Kingdom, and on Wax Trax in the United States.
 It peaked at number 84 on the UK Albums Chart.

 Critical reception

 Smokers Delight was included in Robert Dimery's 1001 Albums You Must Hear Before You Die book in 2005.
 In 2015, Fact placed it at number 15 on the "50 Best Trip-Hop Albums of All Time" list.

 Track listing

+For the digital deluxe re-release, two bonus tracks are added to the album, titled "Aquaself" and "Let's Ascend".
+A funk remix of "Dreddoverboard", as well as a live version of "Nights Introlude" from a Chicago DJ set/concert by Evelyn, are also added to the album's deluxe bonus disk.